jai4uanand/School-management-System/README.md

-# School-management-System this file cantent school management System
+# School-management-System this file content school management System
 new update realese